BR0kEN-/cikit/matrix/README.md

 That's all!
 And that's cool!
 Every virtual server can be additionally provisioned by main `cikit` tool to convert it to CI server.

+## Before you begin

+Physical server must be provisioned with a superuser which has no-password access for `sudo` (e.g. `your_user ALL=(ALL) NOPASSWD:ALL` entry in `/etc/sudoers`).
+So, make sure the user is properly configured if you have set value for `ansible_user`, different from `root`, in your [inventory](../docs/ansible/inventory).

+The recommendation is to run the provisioning using `root` user.
+But you may choose.
+Besides, please MAKE SURE you took care about security!

+Mandatory (someday *you'll pay for this* in case of skip):

+- [Name and password for user to run `VBoxWeb` service](vars/phpvirtualbox.yml#L10-L11).
+This user is permitted to connect via SSH so don't be lazy inventing the password!
+- [Password for `admin` user for VirtualBox GUI](vars/phpvirtualbox.yml#L7-L8).
+CRUD operations for users and virtual machines.
+Please don't use the same password as for `VBoxWeb` service!

+**Remember that default values are publicly accessible since you've took them from public repository!**

+Recommended (will work as untrusted connection):

+- [SSL certificates](vars/ssl.yml#L3).
+Use trusted certificates to provide secure connection.

+Not recommended (general credentials - not good for each virtual machine):

+- [Basic HTTP authentication](vars/nginx.yml#L4-L12).
+Not recommended to set it up for the whole server - better to do this for every particular virtual machine.

 ## Usage

 Add your own host inside of `inventory` file and run the following command: